keermanish/react-page-maker/README.md

   - #### Create element ####

     Every Elements should have three versions defined.
-    - pallete version
+    - palette version
     - cavas version
     - preview version

-    In pallete and canvas version element should have drag feature which can be achieve through `Draggable` component.
+    In palette and canvas version element should have drag feature which can be achieved through `Draggable` component.

     ```Javascript
     // DraggableTextbox.js